ZuInnoTe/example-typescript-nodejs-module/README.md

 It is recommended to store the test results in a versioned manner with your release files, so people can check them.

 You can specify your own tests by adding a *.spec.ts file in the folder spec.
-See [index.spec.ts](spec/index.spec.ts) for an example.
+See [spec/index.spec.ts](spec/index.spec.ts) for an example.

+You can configure testing via [spec/support/jasmin.json](spec/support/jasmine.json).

+You can configure coverage via [.nycrc.json](.nycrc.json).

 # License